snphq/snp-component-swipegallery/README.md

-# Scroll component view for generator-sp
+# Swipe gallery component view for generator-sp

 Usefull only with [generator-sp](https://github.com/snphq/generator-sp).